-- 6.2.1 Any portable fire extinguisher shall be readily accessible. - 6.2.2 If the portable fire extinguisher is located where it is exposed to splashed or sprayed water, the extinguisher nozzle and triggering device shall be shielded, unless the extinguisher is certified or listed for marine service. - 6.2.3 The extinguisher may be stowed in a locker or other protected or enclosed space.
-The locker or the opening part of the enclosed-space door shall carry the appropriate ISO symbol. - 6.2.4 Portable carbon dioxide (CO2) extinguishers may only be located in accommodation spaces where flammable liquids are present (e.g. galley) or energized electrical equipment is located (e.g. electric motor space, battery space, switchboard).
+- 6.2.1 Any portable fire extinguisher shall be readily accessible. - If the portable fire extinguisher is located where it is exposed to water spray, the extinguisher operating nozzle and triggering device shall be shielded, unless the extinguisher is certified or listed for marine service. - 6.2.3 The extinguisher may be stowed away in a locker or other protected or enclosed space.
+The locker or the opening part of the enclosed-space door shall carry the appropriate ISO symbol. - Portable carbon dioxide (CO2) extinguishers may only be located in accommodation spaces where energized electrical equipment is located (e.g. electric motor space, battery space, switchboard) or flammable liquids are present (e.g. galley).